jmvogt/Unity-LPC-Character-Animator/README.md

 This asset allows you to animate a character by layering LPC art at runtime.
 Given that Unity 5+ doesn't allow for you to change the sprites being used within an Animation at runtime, I had to recreate my own LPC animator to handle the swapping of sprites.
 The alternative was to generate thousands of prefabs and animations, which would have bloated the project's size beyond anything I would feel is realistic for a 2D game.

+I made this asset in an attempt to gain more knowledge about 2D gaming and Unity.
+I'm pretty new to Game Development in general so any tips or recommendations would be greatly appreciated!
+See my contact info at the bottom.

 ##OpenGameArt and the Liberated Pixel Cup
 OpenGameArt (OGA) is a community for users to share a variety of free/open source art.
 The Liberated Pixel Cup (LPC) was a contest kickstarted by OGA to create free art that was judged to ensure it was of the appropriate quality and matched a particular art style.